Ilya-ekb/BGCore/README.md

 git submodule add https://github.com/Ilya-ekb/BGCore.git [path/to/submodules/folder]
 ```

-To start using the Core Loop System, simply include the relevant namespaces in your project files:
+To start using the Base Game Core System, simply include the relevant namespaces in your project files:

 ```csharp
 using Core.Entities.Loopables;